Ahmad-Rammall/green-haven/README.md

 - For the database, Green Haven uses [MongoDB](https://www.mongodb.com), a widely used open-source NoSQL database management system.
 - For the backend, Green Haven uses [Node.js](https://nodejs.org/en), an open-source, cross-platform JavaScript runtime environment that allows developers to execute server-side code using JavaScript.
 - Green Haven uses [getstream](https://getstream.io/), a cloud service that provides scalable and customizable chat APIs for building real-time applications.
 - Green Haven uses [Google Gemini](https://geminiai.ai), the latest and most advanced artificial intelligence created by Google.
+It can answer anything related to plants, and it will provide the user with useful details to help him learn more about plants.
 - Green Haven uses [Plant.id](https://web.plant.id/), a machine learning service that can identify more than 33,000 plants including houseplants, garden plants, trees ...

 <br><br>